 We’re pleased to feature a panel of local historians, researchers, and artists who are exploring Nantucket’s history in lively and engaging ways, including Nikoline Bohr, Michelle Elzay, Jascin Finger, Frances Karttunen, Betsy Tyler, and Barbara White.

-Thank you to everyone who joined us for Rescuing History!
+Thank you to everyone who joined us for our 2021 Preservation Symposium: Rescuing History: Nantucket in Response to Rising Seas!
 Click here to view the recorded presentations.

 NPT is committed to assisting our community in developing resiliency strategies while protecting the precious resource of our shared historic heritage.
 Our Preservation Symposium is designed to catalyze inter-disciplinary and cross-community collaboration toward the creation of innovative solutions.

 Nantucket Preservation Trust is grateful to our underwriters, partners, speakers, leaders and supporters for their help in making this event possible, and for their support of our ongoing effort to preserve our island’s unique architectural heritage and timeless sense of place.